Age Range: All age groups

 Players Required: 2 or more, plus parent

 See if you know the answers to these questions.
-If you don’t, find out from an encyclopaedia or atlas.
+If you don’t, find out from an encyclopaedia.

-- What was the difference between Palaeolithic and Neolithic societies?
+- What is the difference between a gerund and an infinitive?

 Finished?
 Click to check your answers.

 - Cirrus is thin, wispy cloud seen very high up in the sky.

 - A gerund is a noun that names an activity.
 It always ends in “ing”.
 For example: I enjoy reading and swimming.
 An infinitive is the verb root, usually starting with “to”.
 It has no subject or tense.
 For example: It is good to go for a walk after dinner.

 - An example is: Dieting (gerund) will help you to lose (infinitive) weight.